Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

-Rhinoplasty or nasal reshaping is one of Dr. Bradley’s most common procedure.
-It is also one of his favorite!
+Rhinoplasty, or nasal reshaping, is one of Dr. Bradley’s most common procedures in New York.
+It is also one of his favorites!
 Rhinoplasty requires great attention to detail to achieve consistent natural results.
-This is one procedure that patients should choose their surgeon wisely so that it is done correctly the first time.
-If a revision or re-do rhinoplasty is needed the procedure is even more challenging.
+This is one procedure where patients should choose their surgeon wisely so that it is done correctly the first time.
+If a revision or re-do rhinoplasty is needed, the procedure is even more challenging.

 - Individualized correction of nasal shape based on facial features